endlos99/xdt99/doc/MANUAL.md

     $ xdm99.py work.dsk -S 1
     $ xdm99.py work.dsk -S 0x22 -o first-file-sector

-For convenience, the arguments of `-Z` and `-S` may be specified in either decimal or hexadecimal notation.
+For convenience, integer arguments of `-S`, `-X` and `-Z` may be specified in either decimal or hexadecimal notation.

-The `--set-geometry` parameter explicitly sets the number of sides, the density, and the track information of the disk image.

-    $ xdm99.py work.dsk --set-geometry 2S1D80T

-The geometry format is any combination of the number of sides `<n>S`, the density `<n>D`, and the number of tracks `<n>T`.
-The commonly used aliases `SS`, `DS`, `SD`, and `DD` are also supported.

-Note that the `--set-geometry` command is rarely required for regular images but may be helpful for experimenting with non-standard disk image formats.

 xvm99 Volume Manager